Neisi/ha-price-timeline-card/README.md

 Each bar represents one hour of the day, colored **turquoise** if the price is below the daily average and **orange** if above.
 The current time is highlighted with a marker, while **past hours** are shown faded to provide a quick visual distinction between past and upcoming prices.
 A scale below the timeline shows the hours of the day.
+With the optional parameters (see below), you can enable either a time adjustment slider or a toggle switch to switch between today and tomorrow views.

 - light

 ![screenshot_light_timeline](./assets/examples/light_timeline.png)